user95f85f/debian-fresh2/README.md

   fi
 }
 is_desktop_running(){
-  if systemctl status --no-pager lightdm; then return 0; else return 1; fi }
+  if systemctl status --no-pager display-manager.service; then return 0; else return 1; fi }
 eject(){
   if [ -d /media/user/MYFAT34 ]; then